castillo-alex/react_router_homework/Windows-Linux-Subsystem-Setup/Windows_setup.md

 1. [Postgresql](https://www.openscg.com/bigsql/postgresql/installers.jsp/) - Get the stable version
     1. to setup the user, type this in powershell: `createuser -U postgres -dS "$(wsl whoami)"`
     2. you may need to create the db for the user too: `createdb -U $(wsl whoami) "$(wsl whoami)"`
+4. Windows 10, version 1803 now has a shared environment variable: `WSLENV`.
+This means we can automate some more things!